2020 Summer Youth Dialogues on Race and Ethnicity in Metropolitan Detroit

-Summer Youth Dialogues (SYD) is an intensive summer fellowship program for University of Michigan students (undergraduate and graduate) to facilitate dialogue among high school age youth in metropolitan Detroit - one of the nation's most segregated metropolitan areas.
-High school students of African, Asian, European, Latinx, and Middle Eastern descent participate in structured dialogues, tours, retreats, and community projects to challenge discrimination and create change.
-The program culminates with an overnight campus residential retreat and two full-day experiences at the University.
+SYD increases dialogue among high school age youth in metropolitan Detroit, the nation’s most segregated metropolitan area.
+Young people of African, Asian, European, Latinx/a/o, and Middle Eastern descent participate in structured dialogues, metropolitan tour, campus retreat, and community projects that increase dialogue, challenge discrimination, and create change.

-SYD 2019 seeks U-M students who are committed to intergroup dialogue to become Social Justice Fellows.
-Fellows will enter a variety of communities and facilitate dialogues and community-building projects from urban and suburban school districts, grassroots groups, and community agencies.
-Fellows will gain training and support to be able to run the program and facilitate dialogue.
+We seek those with commitment to intergroup dialogue and community change.
+Fellows will enter a variety of communities and facilitate dialogues and community-building projects with young people from urban and suburban school districts, grassroots groups, and community agencies.
+Facilitators do not need extensive experience, and will receive training and support throughout the process and be prepared to aid with coordinating programming as well as facilitating dialogue as a variety of roles are needed throughout the program.

 Educational and Practical Experience: Fellows will have the opportunity to enroll in a for-credit social work mini-course (1 c.u.) on intergroup dialogue and social justice, and a for-credit facilitation support / engaged learning experience (3 c.u.) during the Spring-Summer terms.